Do you dream of building a tiny house with your own hands?

 What our students say

-This tiny house course is appropriate whether you are an experienced builder or are an enthusiastic novice.
+This tiny house building course is appropriate whether you are an experienced builder or are an enthusiastic novice.

-During the first two and a half days of class, everyone gets to learn about and participate in building a pier foundation and a floor system.
-Newbies learn safe and effective hand and power tool use in a small group setting, while more advanced students go on tours and explore more of the subtleties of foundations and floor systems.
+Newbies learn safe and effective hand and power tool use in a small group setting, while more advanced students go on tours and dig into more of the subtleties of foundations and floor systems.
 Those who need tool instruction will get a bit of these other exciting things too, but more advanced students will have more time to sink their teeth in.

 Everyone will get a chance to learn in a way that’s tailored to meet them where they’re at.